Do you WannaCry? Ransomware cyberattacks: what you need to know

 IT systems and infrastructure are more far reaching that just the humble server or PC.
 When WannaCry hit the National Health Services it infected up to 70,000 devices including computers, blood-storage fridges, operating theatre equipment and MRI scanners.
 This could have resulted in loss of lives and we don’t yet know the full economic impact.

-For us in Australia, mostly we have been unharmed.
+For us in Australia, mostly we have been unharmed by the WannaCry attack.
 However, next time we might not be as lucky.
 Here is what you can do to be prepared:

 - Keep your software updated and install all security patches as soon as they are released